English (ENGL)

 ENGL 436.
 Literature & Human Rights.
 3 Hours.

 An introduction to literary representations of collective atrocity and human rights campaigns - from genocide to environmental disasters.
 Course readings will have a global context, spanning Poland, Rwanda, South Africa, Argentina, Sudan, Chile, Cambodia, Dominican Republic and Sri Lanka.
-Successful completion of this course satisfies the Cultures and Peoples requirement for graduation.
 Category D.

 Prerequisite: Any 200-level ENGL course with a D or better.